susannagranieri/susannagranieri/README.md

 - 👋 Hi, I’m @susannagranieri
+- 👀 I’m a journalist at First Amendment Watch
-- 👀 I’m a student at Columbia Journalism School and am focused on investigative and data reporting
+- 📚 I was recently a student at Columbia Journalism School and was focused on investigative and data reporting
 - 🌱 I’m currently learning Python 3
 - 📫 susanna.granieri@columbia.edu